-If you want to close the gap between the floor and the cloth object, you will most likely need to do this lattice on a lattice wombo combo.
-The good news is that it is not as cumbersome as one might first expect.
+If you want to close the gap between the floor and the cloth object, you will most likely need to do this lattice on a lattice combo.
+The good news is that it is not as cumbersome as it first sounds.

 To create the material, we will use cycles and rendered preview mode.
 Use ctrl+b to box select an area in the 3D viewport for rendering.
 Clear the border with cltr+alt+b.